 - Cumulative benefits in the form of a high sum insured.

-It is very unlikely that most insurance holders will ever put in a claim.
+It is doubtful that most insurance holders will ever put in a claim.
 To understand how no claim bonus health insurance works, we will take the help of an example.

-Features of Health Insurance With No Claim Bonus
+Features of No Claim Bonus in Health Insurance:

 - Upon renewal of the policy, the NCB will often serve as a discount on the premium payable provided the policy is renewed within 30 days.

 - No claim bonus can also be transferred at the time of renewal.